symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

    the slug were embedded in the content document.

 4. By decoupling route and content the application doesn't care *what* is referenced in the route document.
-This means that we can easily replace the class of document referenced.
+This means that we can easily replace the referenced document.

 Anatomy of an automatic URL
 ---------------------------